The DNS Abuse Institute

 “I couldn’t be more excited about the opportunity the DNS Abuse Institute provides for the DNS community.
 Our years of conversation on this topic have highlighted the need for coordinated action, common understanding, and centralized tools, but until now the mandate and resources didn’t exist.
 With PIRs foundational support we’re going to do the hard work of making the Internet a safer place.” – Graeme

-The Institute is forming and will maintain a diverse Advisory Council with expert representation from interested stakeholders related to DNS Abuse, such as gTLD registries, ccTLD registries, registrars, security researchers, and academics on issues related to DNS Abuse.
-We will provide brief biographies of the Institute’s Advisory Council here, once selected.
+The Institute maintains a diverse Advisory Council with expert representation from interested stakeholders related to DNS Abuse, such as gTLD registries, ccTLD registries, registrars, security researchers, and academics on issues related to DNS Abuse.
+Current Advisory Council members include:

 Internet and Jurisdiction, Domains and Jurisdiction: Operational Approaches, Norms, Criteria, Mechanisms (2019) (“I&J Operational Approaches”), page 20 at https://www.internetjurisdiction.net/uploads/pdfs/Papers/Domains-Jurisdiction-Program-Operational-Approaches.pdf; see M3AAWG & London Action Plan, Operation Safety-Net: best practices to Address Online Mobile and Telephony Threats (2015) (“Operation Safety-Net”), at https://www.m3aawg.org/system/files/M3AAWG_LAP-79652_IC_Operation_Safety-Net_Brochure-web2-2015-06.pdf I&J Operational Approaches at 20; see “A Glossary of Common Cybersecurity Terminology,” National Initiative for Cybersecurity Careers and Studies, at: https://niccs.us-cert.gov/about-niccs/glossary#B